Bisimilarity in fresh-register automata: Bisimilarity problems complete for EXPTIME

-where $\delta(q,i) = (q_1,b_1,d_1)\,(q_2,b_2,d_2)$.
-Note that the tags on the states here are irrelevant since they will be replaced by the construction of the gadget.
-This ensures that Defender can steer the simulation into her choice whilst maintaining the invariant about the shape of configurations.
+We note that the use of $A$ and $B$ ensures disjointness so that the gadget can be applied.
+This ensures that Defender can steer the simulation into her choice whilst maintaining the invariant about the shape of configurations. }

-\paragraph{Computing the successor} Moving the configuration of $\calA_\calM^w$ into a state that simulates the successor according to the chosen transition of $\calM$ involves changing the contents of the current register assignment to reflect the action of $\calM$ writing to the tape.
-Hence, we split the construction based on whether or not the cell $k$ contains an endmarker.
-If $k \in \{1,|w|+1\}$ then the cell under the head contains an endmarker and hence the register assignment should not change, but only the state since that contains the information about the current position of the head.
-To this end we use transitions of the following shape:

-Otherwise $k \in [2,|w|]$ and the registers should be updated according to the encoding described above.
-We use the transitions of shape:

 \paragraph{Accepting and rejecting states} If the simulation reaches an accepting state then Defender should win.
 We organise for this to happen by forbidding any transition out of any state of shape $(q_\text{acc},k,C)$.
 In this way, any two configurations that are both in states of this form are trivially bisimilar since neither can perform an action.
-Conversely Attacker should win if the simulation reaches a rejecting state.
+Conversely, Attacker should win if the simulation reaches a rejecting state.
 We organise for this to happen by transitions of the following shape:

 Notice that such transitions only occur in those states that are tagged $L$.
 By construction, when the simulation arrives at a rejecting state, one configuration will in such a state tagged with $L$ and the other with $R$ and it follows that the two configurations will not be bisimilar.